Panjala-Thilak/Training/README.md

 6. Done

 - Review
-1. Done - Work on best approach
+1. In Progress - resolve comments on best approach code
 2.
 3. In Progress
 4. In Progress - added review comments